MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/monetize-with-ads.md

 * Your app shows banner ads by using an [AdControl](https://msdn.microsoft.com/library/mt313154.aspx).
 For more information, see [AdControl in XAML and .NET](../monetize/adcontrol-in-xaml-and--net.md) and [AdControl in HTML5 and JavaScript](../monetize/adcontrol-in-html-5-and-javascript.md).
 * Your app shows interstitial video ads or interstitial banner ads by using an [InterstitialAd](https://msdn.microsoft.com/library/mt313189.aspx).
 For more information, see [Interstitial ads](../monetize/interstitial-ads.md).
-* Your app shows native ads by using a **NativeAd**.
+* Your app shows native ads by using a [NativeAd](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.nativead.aspx).
 For more information, see [Native ads](../monetize/native-ads.md).

+For more information about working with ad units in your app, see [Set up ad units in your app](../monetize/set-up-ad-units-in-your-app.md).

+> [!IMPORTANT]
+> You can use each ad unit in only one app.
+If you use an ad unit in more than one app, ads will not be served for that ad unit.

 > [!NOTE]
 > The ability to create **Native** ad units is currently available only to select developers who are participating in a pilot program, but we intend to make this feature available to all developers soon.
 If you are interested in joining our pilot program, reach out to us at aiacare@microsoft.com.

 To create an ad unit for these scenarios: